Generalized Hypercube Queueing Models with Overlapping Service Regions

-We present a generalized hypercube queuing model, building upon the original model by Larson 1974, focusing on its application to overlapping service regions such as police beats.
+\ABSTRACT{ We present a generalized hypercube queueing model, building upon the original model by Larson (1974), focusing on its application to overlapping service regions, such as police beats.
 To design a service region, we need to capture the workload and police car operation, a type of mobile server.
-The traditional hypercube queuing model excels in capturing systems' dynamics with light traffic, as it primarily considers whether each server is busy or idle.
-However, contemporary service operations often experience saturation, in which each server in the system can only process a subset of calls and a queue in front of each server is allowed.
+The traditional hypercube queueing model excels in capturing the dynamics of systems with light traffic, as it primarily considers whether each server is busy or idle.
+However, contemporary service operations often experience saturation, in which each server in the system can only process a subset of calls, and a queue in front of each server is allowed.
 Hence, the simple binary status for each server becomes inadequate, prompting the need for a more intricate state space analysis.
-Our proposed model addresses this problem using a Markov model with a large state space represented by non-negative integer-valued vectors.
-By leveraging the sparsity structure of the transition matrix, where transitions occur between states whose vectors differ by one in the $\ell_1$ distance, we can solve the steady-state distribution of states efficiently.
+Our proposed model addresses this challenge by utilizing a Markov model with a large state space, represented by non-negative integer-valued vectors, along with a truncated hyperlattice queueing model approximation.
+By exploiting the sparsity of the transition matrix, we efficiently compute the steady-state distribution of the truncated hyperlattice model and show that it provides a close approximation under canonical dispatching policies.
 This solution can then be used to evaluate general performance metrics for the service system.
-We validate our model's effectiveness through simulations of various artificial service systems.
-We also apply our model to the Atlanta police operation system, which faces challenges such as increased workload, significant staff shortages, and the impact of boundary effects among crime incidents.
-Using real 911 calls-for-service data, our analysis indicates that the police operations system with permitted overlapping patrols can significantly mitigate these problems, leading to more effective police force deployment.
-Although in the paper we focus on police districting applications, the generalized hypercube queuing model is applicable for other mobile server modeling for the general setup.
+We validate the effectiveness of our model through simulations of various artificial service systems.
+We also apply our model to the Atlanta police operational system, which faces challenges such as an increased workload, significant staff shortages, and the impact of boundary effects on crime incidents.
+Using real 911 calls-for-service data, our analysis indicates that a police operations system with permitted overlapping patrols can significantly mitigate these problems, leading to more effective deployment of the police force.
+Although the paper focuses on police districting applications, the generalized hypercube queueing model is applicable to other mobile server models in the general setup. }